dytsou/resume/README.md

 - **Automated LaTeX Conversion**: Converts `.tex` files to beautiful HTML with proper mathematical notation
 - **arXiv-style Rendering**: Clean, academic presentation similar to arXiv HTML papers
+- **Secret Key Authentication**: Protect your resume with a secret key to prevent unauthorized access
 - **CI/CD Pipeline**: GitHub Actions workflow that validates and deploys automatically
 - **Fail-Safe Deployment**: Blocks deployment if any LaTeX file fails to convert
 - **Document Browser**: Browse all converted documents in a clean, responsive interface